F5Networks/f5-bigip-runtime-init/tests/functional/README.md

    - Using smart commit; commit message must include the following string: ```/smart:run_functional_tests/```
    - Using schedule with ```$RUN_FUNCTIONAL_TESTS == "true"```

- Note: there a few environment variables which are used for triggering functional tests for different clouds as well as BIGIP versions:
+ Note: there a few environment variables which are used for triggering functional tests for different clouds as well as BIG-IP versions:
-   - BIGIP_VERSION - specifies BIGIP version used in testing; possible values (14, 15 or all)
+   - BIGIP_VERSION - specifies BIG-IP version used in testing; possible values (14, 15 or all)
-   - TEST_SUITE - specifies Public Cloud against which functional testing will be done; possilbe values ( aws, azure, azure_gov, gcp or all).
+   - TEST_SUITE - specifies Public Cloud against which functional testing will be done; possilbe values ( aws, azure, azure_gov, gcp, or all).
-   - *Example:* Specifying `TEST_SUITE: all and BIGIP_VESION: all` will trigger 8 tests pipelines to test each supported BIGIP version (v14 and v15) against each supported Public Cloud (aws, gcp, azure and azure_gov)
+   - *Example:* Specifying `TEST_SUITE: all and BIGIP_VESION: all` will trigger 8 tests pipelines to test each supported BIG-IP version (v14 and v15) against each supported Public Cloud (aws, gcp, azure, and azure_gov)

 # Test cases